OGGM/oggm/docs/api.rst

 .. currentmodule:: oggm.core.massbalance

-They follow the :py:func:`MassBalanceModel` interface.
+They follow the :py:class:`MassBalanceModel` interface.
 Here is a quick summary of the units and conventions used by all models:

 Units